Section 199 Domestic Production Deduction

 The Tax Court sided with the taxpayer based on expert testimony on issues including bridge rehabilitation.
 The taxpayer’s specialist concluded that the taxpayer’s major rehabilitation work on a bridge increased each bridge’s value by the cost of the rehabilitation work and also extended the bridge’s useful life.
 Therefore, the revenue generated from this activity was domestic production gross receipts for purposes of the section 199 domestic production deduction.

 The case determined that certain gross receipts of an engineering and heavy construction company qualify as domestic production gross receipts, therefore, qualifying to be included in the domestic production activities deduction calculation.
+When a taxpayer’s trade or business may include both qualifying and non-qualifying activities it is imperative that contemporaneous records be maintained to allow for identification of the non-qualifying activities.
 The decision of this case provides important guidance in the areas of what represents an item or a unit of real property for the purpose of applying Section 199 and what constitutes substantial renovation of real property.